bpasero/rssowl-target/README.md

 * org.rssowl.lib.lucene
 * org.rssowl.ui

-If you are not seeing these number of projects in the package explorer, try to create an archive with all these folders and choose File > Import > Existing projects from archive.
+If you are not seeing these number of projects in the package explorer, try to create an archive with all these folders and choose File > Import > Existing projects into workspace and choose the option to import from an archive.

 You should not see any compile errors when you do a full build (Project > Clean).